This guidance explains what CQC means by ‘service user bands’ and when these apply.

 The regulations require that in your statement of purpose you describe the range of peoples’ needs that your service intends to meet.
 People using services may have various needs resulting from physical, sensory or cognitive impairment, their health, their background (for example, their culture or religion) or other life events (such as service veterans or victims of domestic abuse).
 While we expect you to be able to demonstrate that you can meet all the needs of every person using your service, some needs will require you to have specific knowledge, skills, training or facilities in order to care for those people appropriately and safely.

 It is helpful to think of these specific needs as ‘specialisms’.
 We use ‘service user bands’ to capture information about a range of specialisms.
 It is important that you tell us what service user bands you intend to provide so that we can make sure you can meet these needs.
 The service user bands are listed in your application form.
-Examples include dementia, physical disability, sensory impairment, mental health, learning disability or autistic spectrum disorder, etc.
+Examples include dementia, physical disability, sensory impairment, mental health, learning disability or autism.

 Not all providers will offer one of the specialisms covered by CQC’s service user bands.
 For example, a residential care home for older adults may only intend to provide for peoples’ general needs resulting from age-related frailty.
 Our service user bands therefore also include age categories (for example, Adults aged 65+), which help us to know who you intend to provide a service to.